Australia’s trusted immunisation experts

 Anny Huang joined NCIRS in January 2022.
 She is a GP with additional public health training.
 She is currently the clinical lead for AusVaxSafety.
 Before joining NCIRS, she was an MPhil of Applied Epidemiology Scholar at Health Protection NSW.

-Catherine Tran is a Program Manager who has qualifications and experience in clinical pharmacy, public health and health management.
-She has a background in hospital clinical pharmacy and has held senior clinical and managerial roles across NSW Health.
-Since joining NCIRS in 2018, Catherine has conducted research that informed clinical guidelines and policy relating to immunisation and provided technical support to the Australian Technical Advisory Group on Immunisation (ATAGI).
-In her current role as Program Manager, she leads the operational management of the Immunisation Policy Support and Guideline Development Program area of NCIRS.
+Catherine Tran is a Program Manager and Clinical Pharmacist in the Policy and Global Health teams at NCIRS.
+She has over a decade of experience working in community and hospital healthcare settings in antimicrobial stewardship, infectious disease clinical trials, emergency medicine and cold chain management.
+Catherine also has experience working in public health emergency operations and mass vaccination centres.
+Since joining NCIRS in 2018, Catherine has conducted research that has informed clinical guidelines and policy relating to immunisation and provided technical support to ATAGI.
+In her current role as Program Manager, she leads the operational management of the Policy Support and Guideline Development program area at NCIRS, which performs technical secretariat functions for ATAGI.

 Jeff Wang is a research fellow at NCIRS and an adjunct Lecturer in The University of Sydney School of Pharmacy.
 He has qualifications and experience in clinical pharmacy, systematic reviews and guideline development.
 His PhD research was on "Improving the adaptation and implementation of public health guidelines".
 Before joining NCIRS in 2020, he has worked as a community pharmacist and a university tutor, teaching public health units at The University of Sydney School of Pharmacy.
 In his role at NCIRS, Jeff undertakes research and systematic reviews that inform clinical guidelines related to immunisation.
 He leads the implementation of GRADE methods in the development of recommendations in the Australian Immunisation Handbook.